JuBra/organism-world-map/README.md

 # Organism World Map

 Generate world maps displaying the distribution of biological species.
-This script uses the data from the [catalogue of life](http://www.catalogueoflife.org) and maps it onto a world map provided by [amcharts](https://www.amcharts.com/svg-maps/).
+This script uses the data from the [catalogue of life](http://www.catalogueoflife.org) project and maps it onto a world map provided by [amcharts](https://www.amcharts.com/svg-maps/) under the Create Common License.

 Usage